 But Sprowston Manor doesn’t just have history.
 It has its own golf course, as well as a driving range, swimming pool and spa – along with two restaurants – one outside in the grounds, which is used by the golfers.

-The Landlord Law 2017 Conference will be held in a purpose-built marquee in the grounds, which has its own facilities.
+The Landlord Law 2018 Conference will once again be held in the Norfolk Suite, a purpose-built marquee in the grounds, which has its own facilities.

-Delegates who are not local will be able to stay at the hotel and we will have the usual ‘evening before’ meal – which will be in our own private dining room.
+Delegates who are not local will be able to stay at the hotel and we will have the usual ‘evening before’ meal – which was very popular last year.

 One of the things I like about the Sprowston Manor is the amount of comfortable seating scattered around – for example, there is a large bar, lots of sofa’s and armchairs in the reception area along with various nooks and crannies – one of them with the suit of armour.
 So plenty of places for to sit and chat and enjoy a drink in the evening.